Data-Tech-International/Secure-Element-Reader/README.md

 2. Next, click on **Get Reader** to establish connection with your smart card reader.

-3. If the connection is established, the application will display a pop-up box where you need enter the smart card PIN.
+3. If the connection is established, the application will display a pop-up box where you need to enter the smart card PIN.
 If you cannot remember the PIN, select **Cancel** (the smart card gets locked in case of 5 consecutive wrong attmpts).

 4. The app will automatically populate all the fields from the form below.